 - Moisture content;

+- Grain size distribution:

+- Atterberg Limits;

+- Hydrometer analysis;

+- USCS classification;

-- Porosity; and
+- Paint Filter Liquids Test; and

 - Hydraulic conductivity.

-Laboratory tests to determine additional physical, geotechnical, and hydraulic parameters can be performed, as needed, based on the information necessary to characterize the site.
+Laboratory tests to determine additional physical, geotechnical, and hydraulic parameters can be performed, as needed, based on the information necessary to characterize the site as implementation of the Work Plan progresses.